manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 [child] componentWillUnmount
 ```

 Wow!
-There is a lot happening here right now.
+There is a lot happening here.
 Let us go through this one by one, starting with the mounting phase.

 #### **`constructor(props)`**

 The first method to be called is the `constructor` of the `ParentComponent` component.
 React processes components in the tree from "the outside to the inside".
-The further up the component is in the component hierarchy, the earlier it will be instanciated.
+The further up the component is in the component hierarchy, the earlier it will be instantiated.
 Afterwards, its `render()` method is called.
 This is necessary as React would not know otherwise which child components actually need processed and included in the component tree.
 React only runs the **lifecycle methods** for those components which have actually been included in the `render()` method of their parent component.

 The constructor is passed the **props** of the component as a parameter and can transmit them to its parent component \(mostly `React.Component` or `React.PureComponent`\) via `super(props)`.
 If omitted, `this.props` in the constructor would be undefined leading to unexpected bugs and behavior.

 In most cases today, it is not necessary anymore to declare the constructor.
 The Babel plugin **"Class properties"** can be used instead to implement instance methods as well as state as their own class properties.
-If it's not, the constructor is the place to define the intial state \(for example `this.state = { }`\) and bind the instance methods to their respective class instances with `.bind()` \(for example `this.handleClick = this.handleClick.bind(this)`\).
+If it's not, the constructor is the place to define the initial state \(for example `this.state = { }`\) and bind the instance methods to their respective class instances with `.bind()` \(for example `this.handleClick = this.handleClick.bind(this)`\).
 This is necessary as instance methods would otherwise lose their context within the component as their event listeners are used inside JSX and `this` would not point to the instance of the component anymore.

 #### `static getDerivedStateFromProps(nextProps, prevState)`